-How to renew your Colorado Medicaid coverage
+How to Renew Colorado Medicaid

 How Colorado renews Health First Colorado coverage

+If Colorado can confirm eligibility through ex parte data, the member receives an automatic renewal notice.
+No action is needed.
 If Colorado cannot complete ex parte renewal, a renewal packet is sent to the member's address on file.
 Members typically have 60 days to respond.
 Failure to respond results in coverage termination at the end of the renewal period.

-Call HCPF at 1-800-221-3943 (TTY: 711) or your local county human services office to renew by phone.
+- By phone — call HCPF at 1-800-221-3943 (TTY: 711) or your local county human services office

 Documents you may need for renewal

-• Proof of income — recent pay stubs, employer letter, or self-employment records
+- Proof of income — recent pay stubs, employer letter, or self-employment records

-• Proof of Colorado residency — utility bill, lease, or mail at current address
+- Proof of Colorado residency — utility bill, lease, or mail at current address

-• Social Security numbers for household members
+- Social Security numbers for household members

-• Household composition changes — births, deaths, members moving in or out
+- Household composition changes — births, deaths, members moving in or out

-• Changes in other health insurance coverage
+- Changes in other health insurance coverage

 If your coverage is terminated